 (j) Dispensing organizations shall ensure compliance with this limitation by maintaining internal, confidential records that include records specifying how much medical cannabis is dispensed to the registered qualifying patient and whether it was dispensed directly to the registered qualifying patient or to the designated caregiver.
 Each entry must include the date and time the cannabis was dispensed.
 Additional recordkeeping requirements may be set by rule.

-(k) The physician-patient privilege as set forth by Section 8-802 of the Code of Civil Procedure shall apply between a qualifying patient and a registered dispensing organization and its agents with respect to communications and records concerning qualifying patients' debilitating conditions.
+(k) The health care professional-patient privilege as set forth by Section 8-802 of the Code of Civil Procedure shall apply between a qualifying patient and a registered dispensing organization and its agents with respect to communications and records concerning qualifying patients' debilitating conditions.

 (l) A dispensing organization may not permit any person to consume cannabis on the property of a medical cannabis organization.

-(m) A dispensing organization may not share office space with or refer patients to a physician.
+(m) A dispensing organization may not share office space with or refer patients to a certifying health care professional.